lukiano/lambdajam-relative-monads/README.md

 Welcome to the YOW LambdaJam workshop on Relative monads.

-In this workshop we will work through a simple use case for relative monads and contrast it with different approaches.
+In this workshop we will work through a simple use case for relative monads and compare and constrast it with different approaches.
 We will implement error handling on top of a very simple file system library.
 We will first implement error handling specific to the file system library, then generalise the error handling code using relative monads and, finally, do the same thing using mtl.
 For those with